nats-io/nats-architecture-and-design/adr/ADR-42.md

 attempt to reconnect later) or not.
 Depending on the client implementation this makes it difficult - in

-### Permission Violation
+### Permissions Violation

-`Permission Violation` means that the client tried to publish or subscribe on a subject for which it has no permissions.
+`Permissions Violation` means that the client tried to publish or subscribe on a subject for which it has no permissions.
 This type of error can happen or surface at any time, as changes to permissions intentionally or not can happen.
 This means that even if the subscription has been working, it is possible that